 Snow is good for a number of things: making journeys take four times as long as they should, turning your limbs purple (which is a good solid hour of amusement right there), and giving thousands of budding artists a means of expressing their creative side without ruining the carpet.
 But perhaps its best use is when it is compacted into a ball and hurled at your friends/enemies/passing old ladies.
-Fortunate for us all, then, that there is a game we can all play when the snow is a bit thin on the ground and we need to practice our aim.
+Fortunately for us all that there is a game we can all play when the snow is a bit thin on the ground and we need to practice our aim.
 Because you never know when an impromptu snowball fight will break out...

 What To Aim For

 Not everybody that sticks their face over the wall is fair game to get a snowball in their chops, however much they seem to be asking for it.